erazortt/DoViBaker/README.md

 # DoViLutGen
 This application generates LUTs for conversions from PQ to HLG or SDR.
 The PQ to HLG conversion is based on BT.2408-7 in conjunction with BT.2100-2.
 The LUTs will only process input values up to 1000 nits and will clip anything above that.
 If the PQ source has brightness levels above that, use `DoViTonemap` to tonemap the PQ stream to 1000 nits.

 The generated SDR LUTs provide no colorspace conversion, and create a BT.2020 output.
 For conversions to BT.709 an additional color conversion is necessary.
 This can be done using [Avsresize](http://avisynth.nl/index.php/Avsresize).
-The SDR LUT is experimental only!

 ```
-usage: DoViLutGen.exe <output_cube_file> <lut_size> (<is_input_normalized>) (<start_of_sdr_knee>)
+usage: DoViLutGen.exe <output_cube_file> <lut_size> (<normalized_input>) (<sdr>) (<sdr_gain>) (<sdr_compression>)
 ```

 The meaning of the expected arguments:
 - `output file` this is self-explinatory
 - `lut size` generally a bigger LUT, is a better LUT.
 A good size is `65`.
 - `normalized input` if this optional argument is set to `1`, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness.
 LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
 A good size for such a LUT is `50`.
 When not given, this will default to 0.
-- `sdr knee` if this optional argument is given it indicates where the SDR curve flattening should start in the HLG signal range.
-The parameter range is (0.5, 0.7].
-There is no perfect value, however `0.6` is probably a good starting point.
-When not given a HLG LUT will be created.
+- `sdr` if this optional argument is set to `1`, the generatewd LUT will convert to BT.2020 SDR.
+Default is 0.
+- `sdr_gain` this optional argument adjusts the SDR mapping function, by setting the amount of gain of the bright midtones.
+Range is [0.0, 1.0], default is 0.0.
+- `sdr_compression` this optional argument adjusts the SDR mapping function, by setting the amount of compression of the very bright highlights.
+Range is [0.0, 1.0], default is 1.0.

 ## Workflow for conversion to HLG